halderavik/cross-tab-tool/README.md

 - **RESTful API**: FastAPI backend with proper error handling
 - **Data Context**: React context for managing application state
 - **Type Safety**: Full TypeScript support with proper type definitions
+- **AI Assistant**: Get help with your analysis from our AI agent, including visualizations and dynamic statistics
+- **Visualizations**: Generate charts and graphs from your analysis, with support for bar, line, and pie charts in the AI agent chat popup
+- **Custom Variable Builder**: Create new variables by combining values from any columns, with dropdowns showing all possible values for each condition.

 ## Tech Stack